 In this article, we’ll look at how wireless presentation devices work in practice and address some of the key stages involved in getting them up and running.

 To really understand why wireless presentation devices have become so popular, we need to look at how office culture has evolved.
 More specifically, we need to consider the rise of the ‘bring your own device’ (BYOD) culture that has been embraced by employees and businesses in recent years.
-Research revealed in 2014 that 35 per cent of devices in the workplace are owned by employees.
+Recent research by Gartner reveals that 55 per cent of devices in the workplace are owned by employees.
 The study also identified that 75 per cent of businesses allow BYOD or are planning to do so, suggesting that an even higher percentage of devices are likely to be owned by employees now.